dqops/dqo/docs/checks/column/nulls/not-nulls-count.md

 ## **monthly not nulls count**

 **Check description**
-Verifies that the number of not null values in a column does not exceed the maximum accepted count.
+Verifies that the number of not null values in a column does not fall below the minimum accepted count.
 Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|